dougalstanton/git-checklist/README.md

 I was juggling lots of private git branches at work and making some use of the `BRANCH_DESCRIPTION` file (see `git branch --edit-description`) to store my notes for each branch.
-I soon realise what I wanted was to just store my TODOs in each branch and mark them off as I went.
+I soon realised what I wanted was to just store my TODOs in each branch and mark them off as I went.

 And so was born `git-checklist`, though in actual fact I've aliased it